Tip #1: Make Eye Contact

 Perhaps the most important thing you can do as an author is to give something to everyone.
 Even if you don't make a sale, perhaps because someone has no spare cash on them at that moment, make sure you give them a piece of swag.
 A bookmark advertising your novel, a post card, a business card, a free pen; anything that makes someone remember you positively is a chance to make a sale at a later date.
 If nothing else that person might get curious, wondering at what point they met an author at the convention they were at, and check out your book or website online.
 The more seeds you plant, the better your chances that something will grow out of it.

-As always, thank you for stopping by the Literary Mercenary.
-If you'd like more information about the other authors mentioned here, check out Blake Hausladen's website, Rook Creek Books, and Aimee Kuzenski's homepage here.
-If you'd like more information about what yours truly is up to, follow me on Facebook or Tumblr, whichever you prefer.
-Lastly, if you want to see more of what the Literary Mercenary has to offer then spread our links, leave some comments, and feel free to leave your two cents in the donation jar in the upper right hand corner.
-Seriously though, do it.
+As always, thank you for stopping by the Literary Mercenary's Business of Writing update!
+If you'd like more information about what yours truly is up to, follow me on Twitter, Facebook, or Tumblr, whichever you prefer.
+Lastly, if you want to see more of what the Literary Mercenary has to offer stop by my Vocal archive, or My Amazon Author Page where you can find books like my sword and sorcery novel Crier's Knife!